ZhongPengQun2/ZhongPengQun2.github.io/docs/English/english-studying.md

 increase transparency and help organizations better understand the composition of their software, identify vulnerabilities, and mitigate risks

 directive VS instruction
+  - A directive may establish policy, assign responsibilities, define objectives and delegate authority to those working in and with the authoritative figure.
+Instructions, on the other hand, act as guidelines.
+They often appear as a series of steps or stages one must complete one after the other.

 Looks like this targets xxx functionality